Labib123/Labib123/README.md

 ### Hi there, I'm Labib Mansour👋

-## I'm a Software Developer, and Second Year CS Student!
+## I'm a Data Engineer, and a Final Year CS Student

 - 🔭 I’m currently pursuing a bachelor's degree in CS at HELP University